-Uncertainties exist in data, and therefore uncertainties exist in derivatives of data, including interpretations and estimations made from direct measurements.
 Uncertainties arise from errors in measurements, missing measurements, and inaccurate methodologies and generalizing assumptions.
 For example, rainfall is measured at a few locations across the NMMA.
 However, it is well known that the spatial and temporal variability in rainfall deposition in a storm is much greater than that which the density of rainfall gauges can represent.
-Existing estimates of ground surface elevation across the NMMA have been shown to deviate from professionally surveyed values by as much as 20 feet.
+Existing estimates of ground surface elevation from USGS topographic maps across the NMMA have been shown to deviate from engineering survey values by as much as 20 feet.
 This affects the accuracy of groundwater elevations and contours.
 There exists missing data from both groundwater elevations and rainfall records.
 Estimations are made to fill in these data gaps with the understanding that the accuracy of these estimates is reduced.
 Derivatives from these data therefore contain inaccuracies.
-Additionally, precision issues arise when interpretations are made from data, in that individuals make decisions during the process of interpreting data that are subjective and therefore not documentable.
+Precision issues arise when interpretations are made from data, in that individuals make decisions during the process of interpreting data that are subjective and therefore not documentable.
 For example, aerial image classification is a subjective process as is the preparation of groundwater elevation contours.
 Estimations are made for parameters, such as crop coefficients, that are not measurable or very difficult to measure.
 The methodologies used to make estimates represent a simplified numerical representation of the environment and are based on assumptions defining these simplifications.
 Quantifying the uncertainty in data or data derivatives is a rigorous and ongoing process.